 The first step to making sour cream is choosing an appropriate cream for the project.
 There are several factors to consider:

-- Whipping cream will yield the thickest sour cream.
+- Whipping cream (whole cream) will yield the thickest sour cream.

 - Half-and-half can be used but the sour cream will have a thinner consistency than if whipping cream is used.
 Dry milk powder can be added to improve the consistency if desired.